 - 2 tablespoons olive oil (or other oil, or ghee or unsalted butter)

 - 1/4 teaspoon fresh thyme (optional)

-- warm water or milk (dairy-free milk works well also)
+- warm water or milk (dairy-free milk such as almond or coconut milk)

 - Preheat an oven to 400°F (200°C, or gas mark 4).